krpors/navi/README.md

 * [Exaile](http://exaile.org) - Python, influenced by Amarok, GStreamer

 These players all have lots of features and extensibility, but what I was missing most in those players, was simple directory based music playing.
-You see, my music collection is mostly organized by the use of directories:
+My music collection is mostly organized by the use of directories:

     Albums
         Boemklatsch